exhuma/python-course-basic/slides/index.rst

 Builtin Functions and Working with Files
 ----------------------------------------

+* Python has a few `builtin functions
+  <https://docs.python.org/3/library/functions.html>`_ which are very useful.
 * :py:func:`open` is used to access files on the disk (for reading and writing).
 * By default files are opened as "text".